 This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of analytical chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in the course.

-Elementary concepts (5 Hrs)
+Elementary concepts

-Qualitative and quantitative analysis, Concepts important to quantitative analysis, Classification of methods for quantitative analysis, Choice of method for analysis, Sampling and theories of sampling.
-Preparation of samples for analysis, Calibration standards, Solution concentration in terms of various conventions, Simple equilibrium calculations, Calibration of analytical weights and glass wares, Significance of calibration.
+Qualitative and quantitative analysis, Concepts important to quantitative analysis, Classification of methods for quantitative analysis, Choice of method for analysis, Sampling, Preparation of samples for analysis, Calibration standards, Solution concentration in terms of various conventions, Simple equilibrium calculations, Calibration of analytical weights and glass wares, Significance of calibration.